 The Committee comprises a diverse group of 12 experienced Canadian public company directors from across Canada.
 Their work will focus on those areas of oversight where director leadership can contribute to enhanced resiliency and long-term sustainable corporate performance, while being mindful of the existing regulatory burden faced by Canadian companies.

 To help inform its thinking, the Committee will solicit input from a broad range of stakeholders, including investors, regulators and self-regulators, academics, business leaders, and other individuals and organizations, with an initial focus on five key areas:

 - The role of the corporation in society/societal expectations of corporations

 - Strategy, purpose and risk

 - Sustainable and resilient performance

 - Board and director effectiveness

-The Committee will also seek input from a broader group of stakeholders and the general public when it publishes its Interim Report in early 2021.
+The Committee will also seek input from a broader group of stakeholders and the general public when it publishes its Interim Report in 2021.